Byron Buxton looks to be a calming presence in Twins' clubhouse after a flurry of deadline moves

 While there are a lot of unknowns about the Twins as the team remains for sale, Buxton is trying to focus on the present.
 That includes making sure the new faces on the team can get acclimated quickly as well as trying to make sure the season doesn't spiral too much out of control.

 Minnesota won the AL Central in 2023, but missed the playoffs with an 82-80 mark last season.
-The Twins entered Saturday at 51-58 and on a three-game losing streak.
+The Twins (51-59) are eight games under .500 and on a four-game losing streak after Saturday's 5-4 loss to the Guardians.

 “These guys coming up, I don’t want them to look at this as ‘I finally got a shot.’
 You came up here because you want to win and you want to be better.
 So it’s just playing together and having each other’s backs is going to be the biggest thing going forward,” he said.